quarkus-qe/quarkus-jdkspecifics/README.md

-# Quarkus JDK17 Test Suite
+# Quarkus Jdk specifics Test Suite

 The goal of this TS is to cover the most interesting [JEPs](http://openjdk.java.net/jeps/1)  implemented since JDK 11